pyinat/pyinaturalist/CONTRIBUTING.md

 For maintainers:

 Releases are based on git tags.
-GitHub Actions will build and deploy packages to PyPi on tagged commits on the `master` branch.
+GitHub Actions will build and deploy packages to PyPi on tagged commits on the `main` branch.
 Release steps:

 - Update the version in `pyinaturalist/__init__.py`
 - Update the release notes in `HISTORY.md`
-- Merge changes into the `master` branch
+- Merge changes into the `main` branch
 - Push a new tag, e.g.: `git tag v0.1 && git push origin --tags`
 - This will trigger a deployment.
 Verify that this completes successfully and that the new version can be installed from pypi with `pip install`